iterative/dvc.org/content/docs/studio/user-guide/model-registry/add-a-model.md

 8. At this point, the new model appears in the models dashboard.
 9. In your Git repository, you will find that an entry for the new model has been created in the `artifacts.yaml` file in the repository's root.
-If you had committed to a new branch, a new pull request will also have been created to merge the new branch into the base branch.
+If you had committed to a new branch, a new pull request (or merge request in the case of GitLab) will also have been created to merge the new branch into the base branch.

 [gto]: https://github.com/iterative/gto